Alabama (John Coltrane song): History

 Jazz historian Bill Cole, in his 1977 book, John Coltrane, states that Coltrane composed "Alabama" as a memorial to the four victims.
 The date of the first recording – November 18, 1963 – was days after the bombing and days before the assassination of John F. Kennedy.
 Cole asserts that the melodic line "was developed from the rhythmic inflections of a speech given by Dr. Martin Luther King."

 Coltrane, Tyner, Garrison, and Jones, again, recorded "Alabama"—along with "Afro Blue" and "Impressions" —for a 30-minute TV episode of Jazz Casual, hosted by Ralph J. Gleason.
 The group recorded it December 7, 1963, at KQED TV in San Francisco.
 The episode was broadcast February 19, 1964, on WNET TV in New York, and February 23, 1964, on KQED TV in San Francisco.
 The quartet had been performing a twelve-day gig at the Jazz Workshop in San Francisco, nightly, from November 26, 1963, through December 8, 1963.

 Recording by legacies of the original artists

-"Alabama" was one of the tracks on Jack DeJohnette's 2016 album, In Movement (recorded October 2015 at Avatar Recording Studios|Avatar Studios in the Hell's Kitchen neighborhood of Midtown Manhattan).
+"Alabama" was one of the tracks on Jack DeJohnette's 2016 album, In Movement.
 The other two musicians on the album, Ravi Coltrane (saxophone) and Matthew Garrison (bass), are the sons of the musicians on the original 1963 recording.
-In Movement was released June 5, 2016, in two formats: as a CD and as 2 LPs (ECM 2488).
 Music journalist Richard Williams pointed out that the personal connection to "Alabama" extended to DeJohnette, who not only had performed with John Coltrane, but had known Ravi and Matt since they were children.
 In addition, Jack is Matt's godfather and when Matt returned to the United States after living with his mother in Italy for 11 years he moved in with Jack.
-The trio—Jack, Ravi, and Matt—performed "Alabama" on the fifth day of the Berlin Jazz Festival, November 5, 2016 and again at a free concert in Central Park on June 16, 2019 which lasted 5:17 minutes.
+The trio—Jack, Ravi, and Matt—performed "Alabama" on the fifth day of the Berlin Jazz Festival, November 5, 2016 and again at a free concert in Central Park on June 16, 2019.